 Indicator (a).
 Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA) (page 18) stated that no greater standard than a preponderance of evidence would be used in substantiating an administrative investigation.
 "The agency shall impose no standard higher than a preponderance of the evidence in determining whether allegations of sexual abuse or sexual harassment are substantiated."
 The Interview with a trained CRJ investigator confirmed this expectation.
-The facility director described how she came to a conclusion from the administrative investigations she had completed.
+The individual described how they would arrive at a conclusion and the steps they would take, from gathering evidence to looking for consistency of information across video, verbal, and written statements, as well as completing an assessment of witness credibility.

-The Auditor spoke with the facility director, PREA Compliance Manager, and the Senior Director of Reentry Services as the trained investigators.
+The Auditor spoke with the facility director, the PREA Compliance Manager, the Regional Reentry Manager, and the Senior Director of Reentry Services, who are trained investigators.
 CRJ has several staff trained in completing an administrative investigation of PREA claims of sexual abuse or sexual harassment.
 The Auditor confirmed there is no greater standard in determining the investigation outcome than a preponderance of the evidence.
-The Agency policy and investigation file reviewed by the Auditor also supports a determination of compliance.
+The Community Resources for Justice's policy, reviewed by the Auditor, also supports a determination of compliance.